-CHAPTER 3.0 WATER RESOURCES ELEMENT
+CHAPTER 3.0 - WATER RESOURCES ELEMENT

-The Technical Studies included a review of recent groundwaterg Groundwater studies that have showns a consistent pattern of interaction between Cache Creek and the local aquifer.
-Based on the underlying geology of Cache Creek, some reaches are hydrologically considered to be "losing" (i.e., prone to percolation of surface water through the streambed) while others are considered "gaining" (i.e., elevated groundwater seeps upwards into the streambed.
-That portion of Cache Creek located between the Capay and Esparto Bridges tends to be a losing reach.
-Losing reaches are those where the level of the water in the creek is higher than the groundwater table.
-As a result, water permeates through the streambed and recharges the aquifer.
-A gaining reach, on the other hand, is one where the groundwater table is higher than the level of the stream.
-Thus, water permeates through the channel banks and flows into the creek.
+Groundwater studies have shown a consistent pattern of interaction between Cache Creek and the local aquifer.
+Based on the underlying geology of Cache Creek, some reaches are hydrologically considered to be "losing" (i.e., prone to percolation of surface water through the streambed), while others are considered "gaining" (i.e., elevated groundwater seeps upwards into the streambed.
 The portion of Cache Creek located between the Capay and Esparto Bridges tends to be a losing reach.
 The reach between the Esparto Bridge and the Dunnigan Hills may either be losing or gaining, depending on the amount of rain.
-The more rain there is, the higher the groundwater table raises, seeping water into the creekstream.
+The more rain there is, the higher the groundwater table raises, seeping water into the creek.
 In a prolonged drought, however, the level of the aquifer drops and the reach loses water.
 The portion of Cache Creek downstream of the Dunnigan Hills to the town of Yolo is generally a losing reach.